 Position anchors manually or link their positions to other anchors or guides with math expressions.
 FontLab will display all matching diacritical marks in a Pin Cloud, and will use your anchors to generate composite glyphs and the mark/mkmk OpenType features.

-FontLab now has a full layers model with as many layers as you need.
+FontLab VI now has a full layers model with as many layers as you need.
 Some layers are Masters and are used for variation.
 The “Mask” layer can still be used with its familiar keyboard shortcuts, but it is just a special case of a layer with a known name and some quicker shortcuts.

 Instead of forcing you to define a glyph in order to reference the whole thing as a component, FontLab has the notion of Elements that can cross-reference each other.
 You can edit the Shape anywhere it appears and it affects all instances, or disconnect it to make a custom variant.
 FontLab takes care of the production issues specific to each output format, whether it’s creating TrueType components or CFF subroutines.

 Sort glyphs by the color flags (marks), and organize your glyphs with tags: assign multiple labels to your glyphs, then assign the same tags to font guidelines, stems and zones, and they’ll only appear in the tagged glyphs.
 Virtual tags for lowercase or overshoot glyphs are assigned automatically.
 All tags form groups (classes) and can be viewed with the new Groups panel.